RenaKunisaki/CSL-JoystickCameraControl/README.md

 For example, you could set the Horizontal and Vertical axes to Move Left/Right and Move Forward/Backward when Shift is not held, and to Move East/West and Move North/South when shift is held.

+By adding modifiers to the mouse inputs, you can use the mouse to pan and rotate while holding a key, which is useful even without a joystick.

 # Known Issues
 * Only five input axes (excluding the mouse) can be used (see Issue #1) because Unity is silly.
 * Moving the camera up/down is usually ignored by the game.
-As a result, forward/backward movement can be slow (since it can translate into some up/down movement).
-* To build on Linux/Mac, you must set `STEAMPATH` environment variable, eg `/home/steam/.local/share/Steam`.
+* To build on Linux/Mac, you must set `STEAMPATH` environment variable, eg `/home/steam/`.

 # Possible Future Features
 * Different profiles per joystick.